NIOSH Training Program

 • 9-month stipend – currently $2,196/month

-• 3-month summer research support or internship
+• Additionally, 3-month summer research support or internship

 M.S. and Ph.D.
 Programs

-• In additional to each respective degree’s requirements, trainees in NIOSH training programs must take ISE540, ISE541, ISE544, ISE741, ISE744 or ISE745, ISE794 or ISE796.
+• In addition, for each respective degree’s requirements, trainees in NIOSH training programs must take ISE540, ISE541, ISE544, ISE741, ISE744 or ISE745, ISE794 or ISE796.

 Current Human-Systems Engineering Courses through NC State ISE and Psychology